textpattern/textpattern/CUSTOM-FIELDS-README.txt

 * Backup everything first, this is NOT production ready.

-* Exising custom field data from the Textpattern table will be migrated to new tables and old data WILL BE DELETED if possible.
+* Existing custom field data from the Textpattern table will be migrated to new tables and old data WILL BE DELETED if possible.
 The migration routine is not fully tested yet and may not work properly.